We believe that Flat-Fee and Advice-Only pricing is one of the best ways to reduce inherent conflicts of interest, and give the most objective advice.

 The other all to common problem with these old ways is transparency.
 Most clients just do not understand how much they are paying, and what they are getting.

 We take our oath as your Fiduciary seriously, that means we are as concerned about the fees you pay, all of them.
-Over the last few decades, technology and innovation has significantly reduced the cost of providing wealth management.
+Over the last few decades, technology and innovation has significantly reduced the cost of providing wealth management, especially liquid investment management.
 When we find more efficient processes or technology, we pass most of that saving on to you.
 Our commitment to keep all of our clients fees low helps us deliver extreme value.
 It helps our clients achieve their investment goals faster, and it is the right thing to do.